 An extensive pedestrian field survey of the Project APE conducted in July 2021 by qualified archaeologists identified no new cultural resources.
-Visibility during the survey was moderate in the in areas that have been developed between the 1960s and review or monitoring was recommended as construction efficient to previous landscaping and construction effor be impacted by the Project. heavily thro e limited to red .
-No further cently disturt cultural ped b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to 15064.5? $\boxtimes$ See answer to question V.a above. c) Disturb any human remains, including those interred outside of formal cemeteries? $\boxtimes$ The project site is not located within or near a formal cemet ground.
-The project would involve only minor shallow grading Tribal monitor will be present during grading activities per the project (see Section XVIII of this checklist).
-Impacts would be Mitigation Measures No mitigation is necessary. ng that is unl ne mitigation likely to disturb measure inco o human rem nains.
-A VI.
-Energy Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact VI.
-Energy Significant Significant Impact with Mitigation Significant western portion to good in the eastern portion of the Project APE.
-The western half of the project area including the future bridge location was in an area of heavy disturbance consisting of a dirt path and a energy or energy efficiency?
+Visibility during the survey was moderate in the in areas that have been developed between the 1960s and heavily through the 1980s.
+No further cultural review or monitoring was recommended as construction efforts would be limited to recently disturbed contexts due to previous landscaping and construction efforts.
+Therefore, no significant resources would be impacted by the Project.
+X b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to 15064.5?
+See answer to question V.a above. c) Disturb any human remains, including those interred outside \boxtimes of formal cemeteries?
+The project site is not located within or near a formal cemetery and is not known to be located on a burial ground.
+The project would involve only minor shallow grading that is unlikely to disturb human remains.
+A Tribal monitor will be present during grading activities per the mitigation measure incorporated into the project (see Section XVIII of this checklist).
+Impacts would be less than significant.
+Mitigation Measures No mitigation is necessary.
+VI.
+Energy Less-than-Significant Potentially Impact with Less-than-Significant Significant No Mitigation Would the project: Impact Incorporated Impact Impact a) Result in potentially significant environmental impact due to X wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation?
+Adherence to Title 24, the Building Standards, California Energy Code, and Green Building Standards would minimize wasteful and inefficient use of energy resources during construction of the project.
+Additionally, only a minor amount of energy would be used during project construction with typical construction activities over a short time period.
+Therefore, the proposed project would not result in wasteful, inefficient, or unnecessary usage of direct or indirect energy and no impacts would occur. b) Conflict with or obstruct a state or local plan for renewable Xenergy or energy efficiency?